summerua/forgy/README.md

 **High-performance REST API load testing tool built in Rust with real-time Prometheus metrics**

+> ⚠️ **Early Development Notice**: Forgy is currently in early development and is not recommended for production use.
+Features may change and stability is not guaranteed.
+Use at your own risk.

 Forgy is a modern load testing tool designed to stress-test REST endpoints with precision and efficiency.
 Built with Rust for maximum performance, it leverages async I/O and multi-core processing to generate massive concurrent loads while maintaining detailed metrics and observability.

 ## Installation

 ### Quick Install (Recommended)

-Install forgy with a single command:
+Install Forgy with a single command:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/summerua/forgy/main/install.sh | bash